 Cases that need a social care intervention are managed by CASS.

-Through Care provides services to young people and children who are in long term care or who have left the care of the local authority.
+The Children Looked After and New Futures Team (Previously Through Care) provides services to young people and children who are in long term care or who have left the care of the local authority.

 Alongside these teams we also have children’s homes, placement providers, Family Hubs, our Fostering and Adoption Service, Youth Offending Service and Children’s Disability service who work together with families to make sure that support is in place where needed.